Episode 3

 The day I met you, I met you on the podcast and you came to me and you was like, dang.

-I think me saying about the foster care stuff, and it just intrigued you.
+I think me saying about the foster care stuff, it just intrigued you.

-And once you told me you were a former foster, I wound up doing some research on you.
+And once you told me you were a former foster youth, I wound up doing some research on you.

 I seen your page.